Info

 In order to allow the user to change the choices, you can simply call openView()

-In some cases an native app might contain webviews in order to display certain things like advertising oder content.
+In some cases an native app might contain webviews in order to display certain things like advertising or content.
 In order to transmit the consent information from the SDK to the webview, please use the function:

-consentData = CmpConsentTool.exportCmpString();
+consentData = cmpManager.exportCmpString();

 This will export the consent information and all further data that is needed by the CMP.
 You can then pass this information to the CMP that is in your webview by adding it to the URL that is called in the webview: